Advertisement

 Social Justice

-Here’s all you need to know about the disability cost of living payment – including who’s eligible, how to claim it and when it will hit bank accounts
+Here’s all you need to know about the disability cost of living payment - who's eligible, when it was paid and how to report it missing

 Disabled people are disproportionately impacted by the cost of living crisis, charities have said.
 A disability often comes with extra costs, with many people having to spend more on energy bills to keep their homes warm and use medical equipment.